mokat6/sales-tools/big_data/Protos/README.md

 Both `0 unspecified` and `null` in DB would mean the same thing.
 My idea.
 Do not use null in DB. just use 0 for "nothing".
 Maybe even non null column in DB.

+# date / time

+Google-wrapper that is still relevant in proto V3.
+There's no alternative, no native date/time type.
+Only this one from Google. google.protobuf.Timestamp date = 6;

+no "optional" because it's a Google wrapper type.
+It can be null. so if (grpc.date != null)

+# Field mask for PATCH

+google.protobuf.FieldMask